Izhido/SlipNFrag/BUILD.md

 # Build instructions

-Slip & Frag is provided as a C++ project, itself a modification of the original C code of the Quake engine, with added constructs from other languages such as Objective C, Java (or Kotlin) used in the platforms that are supported.
+Slip & Frag is provided as a C++ project, itself a modification of the original C code of the Quake engine, with added constructs from other languages such as Objective C or Kotlin, used in the platforms that are supported.

 Source code for the project is provided [here](https://github.com/Izhido/SlipNFrag.git).
 Details for each supported platform are provided below.